 3. Never use any abrasive cleaners or steel brushes for cleaning grilling plates, for they can easily damage the non-stick features.

 4. Use a damp sponge or cloth after scraping off the excess food on the ribbed grilling surface.
 Put a little dishwashing liquid on the sponge for stubborn dirt.

 5. Line the drip tray with aluminum foil or absorbent paper towel to remove the juice or grease more easily.
 After cooking, simply remove the towel or foil.

 6. You may also use a dishwashing liquid and a wet sponge for washing the dip tray.

 7. Soak the spatula in warm water for a few minutes if it has collected a thick layer of grease or charred food.
 Make sure to add a squirt of dishwashing liquid and wipe it clean with a sponge.

-Learning how to clean an electric grill properly is an essential skill both for everyday and occasional use.
-A little bit of maintenance can have a good effect on your grilling, especially on your food.
+Maintaining your electric grill and learning how to clean an electric grill properly is an essential skill both for everyday and occasional use.
+A little bit of maintenance will have a positive affect on your grilling, especially on your food.